Shreyanand/content-creation/README.md

 - **Researchers:** Leverage LLMs for efficiency, but maintain rigorous standards and transparency.
 - **Demo Creators:** Harness AI for scale and engagement, but keep the human touch for trust and impact.
 - **All Stakeholders:** Build critical AI literacy and adapt to new norms in content, research, and demonstration.

-## How to Use
-- Open any HTML file in the `docs/` folder in your browser or deploy via GitHub Pages.
-- Navigate using the built-in menus to explore each report interactively.

----
-Content and insights are derived from the interactive reports in `docs/`.
-For details, see the source HTML files.